StollLab/chiLife/README.md

-# χLife
+# chiLife
-chiLife is a python module for the simulation and analysis of protein EPR experiments.
-The primary purpose of χLife is to perform *in silico* Site Directed Spin Labeling (SDSL) to simulate experimental results.
-Rapid, accurate and scriptable experimental simulations are necessary for the conversion of experimental data into high quality protein models. χLife aims to achieve this by combining standard side chain modeling methods with commonly used spin labels.
-Furthermore, χLife offers a scriptable environment allowing users to develop novel protocols unique to their protein modeling tasks.
+chiLife (or χLife) is a python module for the simulation and analysis of protein EPR experiments.
+The primary purpose of chiLife is to perform *in silico* Site Directed Spin Labeling (SDSL) to simulate experimental results.
+Rapid, accurate and scriptable experimental simulations are necessary for the conversion of experimental data into high quality protein models. chiLife aims to achieve this by combining standard side chain modeling methods with commonly used spin labels.
+Furthermore, chiLife offers a scriptable environment allowing users to develop novel protocols unique to their protein modeling tasks.

 ## Getting Started
-χLife can be installed by downloading and unpacking the GitHub repository, or using `git clone` followed by a standard python setuptools installation.
+chiLife can be installed by downloading and unpacking the GitHub repository, or using `git clone` followed by a standard python setuptools installation.
 ```bash
 git clone https://github.com/mtessmer/chiLife.git